 That question stuck with me long after the festival ended.
 At the time, I was just beginning five years of in-depth research with single Christian women in the US and the UK and had no idea just how many of them were asking the very same question.

 It turns out that in both countries, single Christian women are leaving churches at increasingly high rates.
-In the UK, one study showed that single women are the most likely group to leave Christianity.
+One study showed that single women are the most likely group to leave Christianity.
 In the US, the numbers tell a similar story.

 Of course, there is a distinction between leaving church and leaving Christianity, and these studies do not make the difference clear.
 Regardless, leaving – whether it be your congregation or your faith — is a difficult decision.
 Women stand to lose their friends, their sense of identity, their community and, in some cases, even their family.
 And yet, many are doing it anyway.